prefix-dev/reproducible-builds/README.md

 A static html page is generated with the results of the builds, this can be found in the `docs` folder. to create the html page run the following task:
 * `generate-html` to generate the html page.

+Testing the repository can be done by running the following task:
+* `test` to run the pytests.

 #### Using the Python CLI directly 🐍